Acidmanic/EnTier/EnTier/Readme.md

 Declare Unit Of Work
 ------------

-Each application will has its own unit of work and repositories, isolating the data access layer.
-If you dont define any unit of work, EnTier will create an InMemory UnitOfWork which will produce InMemory Crud Repositories.
-But in real case scenario you will create your own UnitOfWork class and inject it into CrudControllers.
+Each application will has its own unit-of-work implementation and repositories, isolating the data-access layer.
+If you dont define any unit of work, EnTier will create an ```InMemoryUnitOfWork``` which will produce ```InMemoryCrudRepository```s.
+But in real case scenario you will create your own UnitOfWork class and inject it into CrudControllers ___through the constructor___.
 For this to work you need to implement ```IUnitOfWork``` in it, so the CrudControllers use the same data access layer as your main application.
 You also need to deliver this unitOfWork instance through your DI, so you need to override one of the constructors in the CrudControllerBase which takes IUnitOfWork argument.

+There are two Builtin data access layers shipped with library:

+1) __InMemory__: Suitable for unit tests, contract/integration tests and etc..
+2) __JsonFile__: Suitable mostly for demos.

+3) __EntityFramework__: This one is not actually within the EnTier nuget package, since it adds EntityFramework dependency to your application, this part is packaged separately, you can get it from NuGet.org.
+(EnTier.DataAccess.EntityFramework)

 Directly Supported DI
 ================